jmoggridge/jmoggridge.com/content/about/main/index.md

 show_intro: true
 intro: |
   ## Blog
-  Check out my blog, projects, and other content below
+  Check out my blog, projects, and other content below.
+I'm trying to post content but I suck at this and apparently can't make a blogpost appear on deployment even though I can see it when.
+I. serve. the. site. locally.
+FUCKING PIECE OF SHIT
 show_outro: true
 ---